bids-standard/bids-matlab/CONTRIBUTING.md

 Make sure to
-[keep your fork up to date](https://help.github.com/articles/syncing-a-fork/) with the master repository, otherwise you can end up with lots of dreaded [merge conflicts](https://help.github.com/articles/about-merge-conflicts/).
+[keep your fork up to date](https://help.github.com/articles/syncing-a-fork/) with the parent repository, otherwise you can end up with lots of dreaded [merge conflicts](https://help.github.com/articles/about-merge-conflicts/).

 #### 3. Make the changes you've discussed